 The red-letter day –

-1903: The New York Highlanders/Yankees play their first regular season game.
+1903: The Yankees play their first regular season game.

-At Washington‚ before 11‚950‚ the new AL franchise in New York open
+At Washington‚ before a crowd of 11‚950 at American League Park‚ the new AL franchise in New York (currently named the Highlanders) open

 their season with a 3-1 loss.
 Washington elect to bat first (the home